quinn-rs/quinn/docs/book/src/quinn/certificate.md

 the configuration process will be slightly different than normal.
 If you do want to use an existing web server to generate certificates, please follow the instructions on certbot's website.

-Select on the certbot website that you do not have a web server, we assume you dont, and follow the given installation instructions.
+Select on the certbot website that you do not have a web server (we assume you don't) and follow the given installation instructions.
 Certbot must answer a cryptographic challenge of the Let's Encrypt API to prove that you control the domain.
 It uses ports 80 (HTTP) or 443 (HTTPS) to achieve this.
 Open the appropriate port in your firewall and router.